Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 </center>

 As you can see there are 18 columns.
 The first two were already present in the data set[^1], then follows the cleaned tweets, and finally the 15 added features.
-For the classification we will use the fisrt column and the 15 added feature, ie the only column I don't use are the tweets and their cleaned version.
+For the classification we will use the first column and the 15 added features, ie the only column I don't use are the tweets and their cleaned version.

-[^1]: Note that I revomed the location colum from the data set.
+[^1]: Note that I removed the location column from the data set.
 This is because there are too many unique locations, which makes this column not useful for the classification.

 ### Random Forest

-The model I will present in here is based on a [random forsest](https://www.wikiwand.com/en/Random_forest) classifier.
-In particular I will use the [random forest classifier from scikit-learn](https://scikit-learn.org/stable/modules/ensemble.html#forest), to which I add some data preparation steps for the features.
-Note that we have a lot of numerical features, and one categorcal feature, and we need to treat them separatly in the data preparation steps.
+The model I will present in here is based on a [random forest](https://www.wikiwand.com/en/Random_forest) classifier.
+In particular, I will use the [random forest classifier from scikit-learn](https://scikit-learn.org/stable/modules/ensemble.html#forest), to which I add some data preparation steps for the features.
+Note that we have a lot of numerical features, and one categorical feature, and we need to treat them separately in the data preparation steps.
 Let us then define the following:
 ```python
 # Categorical meta-data